wini-rs/wini/wini-website/src/pages/doc/pages/directory_structure/src_directory.md

 └── utils/
 ```

-Even tho, most of the name are self explicit, we'll go through each file
+Even though most of the names are self-explanatory, we'll go through each file

 ## components/